ab77/netflix-proxy/README.md

 16. Netflix have most definitely blocked this service provider network ranges, so following the process is unlikely to yield an unblocking solution.
 If you own a compatible device, you could try `black.box` [unzoner](http://unzoner.com).
 17. GFW is probably re-writing DNS responses for certain very sensitive domains (i.e. facebook.com), so unfortunately a simple proxy solution like this won't work.
 VPN technology is required to bypass, try `black.box` [unzoner](http://unzoner.com).
 18. [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) by `simon@thekelleys.org.uk`.
-19. Python3 (latest) release won't work on Ubuntu16/Debian9, use Python2 release or (recommended) upgrade to a more recent distribution.
+19. Python3 (latest) release won't work on Ubuntu16/Debian9, upgrade to a more recent distribution (Python2 EOL Jan/2020).

 <hr>
 <p align="center">&copy; 2016-2019 <a href="http://ab77.github.io/">ab1</a></p>